AMZY Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: Headline distribution rate has run very high, roughly 30% to 38% on an annualized basis depending on the month (about 31.8% as of late June 2026).
 This is a distribution rate, not a traditional dividend yield.
 It reflects monthly option-premium payouts annualized off a falling share price, and a large share of recent distributions has been return of capital (about 89% of the June 2026 payout was estimated return of capital, with only about 11% income).
 The 30-day SEC yield was far lower, around 2.6%. (early 2026).

 If income is your goal, compare AMZY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how AMZY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how AMZY's income fits your real portfolio in Walnut.

 The bottom line on the AMZY dividend